mjoblin/vibinui/README.md

 #### View artists

-The Artists screen shows the selected artist's albums, and the selected album's tracks.
+The Artists screen provides an artist-oriented display of albums and tracks.

 ![Artists]